Otoroshi: Shishitori

-The Bakemonozukushi Emaki (化け物尽し絵巻) (from the Edo Period, now in private possession and entrusted to a museum of the Fukuoka Prefecture), considered to be a yōkai emaki that was made for putting captions on previously existing yōkai pictures seen in emakimono, the otoroshi was introduced under the name of "shishitori" (しゝこり) (for unknown reasons, all the yōkai in this emaki had their names changed).
+The Bakemonozukushi Emaki (化け物尽し絵巻) (from the Edo Period, now in a museum of the Fukuoka Prefecture), considered to be a yōkai emaki that was made for putting captions on previously existing yōkai pictures seen in emakimono, the otoroshi was introduced under the name of "shishitori" (しゝこり) (all the yōkai in this emaki had their names changed).
 In this caption, they have a height of about 8 shaku (about 1.8 meters), and a size of about 8 jō in area, and its mouth was 1 jō, 1 shaku in length (about 3.3 meters).
 They appear in a town called Narabayashi, Buzen Province (perhaps now Narabayashi, Tsunawaki, Iizuka, Fukuoka Prefecture), and they eat horses and cattle in one gulp.
 It is said that the end of a mountain hunt, it tried to hide in a cave, when it was finished off with a bamboo spear.

-Mythology

-The Otoroshi's name comes from a regional corruption of the word osoroshii meaning scary, frightening or disheveled.
-The Otoroshi is a rare and mysterious creature that resembles a hunched creature that is covered in a messy mane, has blue or red skin, and large tusks.
-It is a master of disguise and only appears when its wants to appear.
-The Otoroshi is often sighted perching on top of roofs, and temple gates.
-It will often pounce on anyone who has a wicked soul where it will tear them to shreds and eat their remains outside of their usual food of small birds.
-The Otoroshi may seem like a vengeful monster, but they are only there to protect the temple gateways.
-They are the protectors of the Torii gates.
-"Nothing is known of its origins; it is speculated to be related to a similar yōkai, the waira, due to their common habits and environment."
-Despite their frightful appearances, the Otoroshi is loyal to the guardian deities.